A rapid low-background assay of $^{210}$Pb in archaeological lead: Archaeological Pb as background source

-\item $\beta$ counting of $^{210}$Bi ($t_{1/2} = 5$~d), the immediate daughter of $^{210}$Pb.
-This method requires extensive chemical preparation to separate $^{210}$Bi from other radionuclides, as many of them contribute to the continuous $\beta$ spectrum and may act as background sources.
+\item $\beta$ counting of $^{210}$Bi ($t_{1/2} = 5$~d), the immediate daughter of $^{210}$Pb, by Cherenkov counting of the $^{210}$Bi $\beta$ in liquid matrices \cite{cuesta2022comparative, stojkovic2020210pb}, or by detection of bremsstrahlung $\gamma$ using HPGe~\cite{orrell2016assay}.
+These methods require extensive chemical preparation to separate $^{210}$Bi from other radionuclides, as many of them contribute to the continuous $\beta$ spectrum and may act as background sources.

+As for bremsstrahlung $\gamma$ detection, accuracy of these measurements relies upon $^{210}$Po $\alpha$--spectroscopy \cite{orrell2016assay}.
 To infer the $^{210}$Pb activity from $^{210}$Bi $\beta$ counting, secular equilibrium between the two nuclides must be established.
 Owing to the much shorter half--life of $^{210}$Bi, this equilibrium is reached on relatively short timescales.

-\item $\alpha$ counting of the $^{210}$Po daughter ($t_{1/2} = 138$~d).
-The main drawback of this technique is that secular equilibrium cannot always be assumed, as chemical processing may introduce different amounts of $^{210}$Pb and $^{210}$Po due to their different chemical yields.
-Nevertheless, $\alpha$ detection is an effective method for geological or archaeological samples, for which secular equilibrium can generally be assumed to hold. \end{itemize}
+\item $\alpha$ counting of the $^{210}$Po daughter ($t_{1/2} = 138$~d) \cite{Quantulus_sea2016rapid, Quantulus_geo2004simple}.
+The main drawback of this technique is that secular equilibrium cannot always be assumed, as chemical processing may introduce different amounts of $^{210}$Pb and $^{210}$Po due to their different chemical yields \cite{danon1956solvent}.
+Nevertheless, $\alpha$ detection is an effective method for geological or archaeological samples, for which secular equilibrium can generally be assumed to hold \cite{Quantulus_geo2004simple}.

+$^{210}$Po $\alpha$ counting can also be performed using bolometers \cite{alessandrello1993measurements, alessandrello1998measurements, pattavina2019radiopurity}.
+This technique provides the highest detection sensitivity, however it requires costly infrastructures and can be applied only to metallic lead samples. \end{itemize}

-The radiopurity of ancient Pb samples has been extensively investigated, revealing very low levels of intrinsic $^{210}$Pb contamination.
-However, a low $^{210}$Pb activity alone is not a sufficient condition to qualify Pb as a candidate material for rare--event physics.
+The radiopurity of ancient Pb samples has been extensively investigated \cite{alessandrello1991measurements, alessandrello1993measurements, alessandrello1998measurements, orrell2016assay, heusser2006low, pattavina2019radiopurity}, revealing very low levels of intrinsic $^{210}$Pb contamination.
+However, a low $^{210}$Pb activity alone is not a sufficient condition to qualify Pb as a candidate material for rare--event physics \cite{Laubenstein:2020rbe}.
 In fact, the presence of $^{238}$U and $^{232}$Th can feed the lower part of their respective decay chains, where Pb radioisotopes are present.
 Nevertheless, several studies have shown that, in archaeological Pb, the concentrations of $^{238}$U and $^{232}$Th are lower than those observed in low--activity modern Pb~\cite{alessandrello1991measurements}.
 For these reasons, archaeological Pb represents a particularly valuable material for rare--event physics experiments.

 The most stringent limit on the $^{210}$Pb concentration in ancient Pb to date was reported in Ref.~\cite{pattavina2019radiopurity}, reaching values below $715~\mu\mathrm{Bq/kg}$ at 90\% C.L.
 This result was obtained using a 10~g ancient Pb sample operated as the absorber of a cryogenic detector, by measuring the $\alpha$ decays of $^{210}$Po.
 A summary of the most relevant measurements performed on archaeological Pb samples is reported in Table~\ref{210Pb_table}.